 Courtesy, Queens County Farm Museum

-Fall at Queens County Farm Museum
+Fall at the Queens County Farm Museum (through October)

-The oldest and largest street festival in Brooklyn, Atlantic Antic spans 10 blocks along Atlantic Avenue, crossing through the Brooklyn Heights, Cobble Hill and Boerum Hill neighborhoods.
-The one-day fete features music, entertainment (including kid-friendly activities) and vendors selling clothing, jewelry, gifts, food and drinks.
+The oldest and largest street festival in Brooklyn, the Atlantic Antic spans 10 blocks along Atlantic Avenue, crossing through the Brooklyn Heights, Cobble Hill and Boerum Hill neighborhoods.
+The one-day fete has music, entertainment (including kid-friendly activities) and vendors selling clothing, jewelry, gifts, food and drinks.
 In short, there’s something for everyone.

 Hunters Point.
 Courtesy, Center for Architecture